Five-qubit states generated by Clifford gates: Introduction

 \section{Introduction}

 Entanglement is one of the most appealing properties in quantum information.
 This paper studies how entanglement occurs for 5-qubit states when we limit ourselves to gates in the Clifford group.
 More precisely, we study the set of pure $5$-qubit states that can be prepared using gates in the Clifford group.
 We call these states, {\em Clifford states}.
 Notice that another way to describe the Clifford states is as the set of possible first columns of matrices in the Clifford group.
 More than describing the Clifford $5$-qubit states, we provide efficient circuits---with a minimum number of non-local gates---that prepare them, and we split the Clifford states into orbits (or equivalence classes) with the property that states in each orbit differ by a local Clifford gate.
 This is, two states $\ket{\phi_1}$ and $\ket{\phi_2}$ are in the same orbit if $\ket{\phi_2}=(U_1\otimes\dots \otimes U_5)\ket{\phi_1},$ where $U_i$ is generated by the Hadamard gate and the phase gate $P= $.
 Notice that, in particular, states in the same orbit have the same entanglement entropy.
-After thus partitioning the Clifford states, we explain how to ``navigate'' these orbits using CZ gates, we do this by providing tables with information regarding how from each orbit we can jump into another using CZ gates.
+After thus partitioning the Clifford states, we explain how to ``navigate'' these orbits using controlled-$Z$ gates, we do this by providing tables with information regarding how from each orbit we can jump into another using CZ gates.
 This study provides a better understanding of the Clifford group.
 Paper \cite{T} and the references within has more details regarding the importance of the Clifford group.
-The authors have been also interested \cite{LP}, \cite{P} in studying what they called, ``real Clifford states'' which are Clifford states with real amplitudes or equivalently, states that can be prepared with the Hadamard gate, the Z-gate with $Z= ,$ and CZ gates.
-We partition the set of real Clifford states, but this time, we organize them in orbits with the property two states $\ket{\phi_1}$ and $\ket{\phi_2}$ are in the same orbit if $\ket{\phi_2}=(U_1\otimes\dots \otimes U_5)\ket{\phi_1}$ with $U_i$ is generated by the Hadamard gate and the Z-gate.
+In order to describe the Clifford states as stabilizer states, we need to consider the group $P_n$ of $n$-qubit Pauli operators as those matrices of the form $cA_1\otimes\dots\otimes A_n$ where $c\in \{1,-1,i,-i\}$ and $A_i\in \{I,X,Y,Z\},$ with $I= $, $X= $, $Y= $ and $Z= $.
+Clearly $P_n $ has $4^{n+1}$ elements.
+A quantum state $\ket{\psi}$ stabilizes a unitary matrix $U$ if $U\ket{\psi}=\ket{\psi}$ (in this definition we do not ignore the global phase of $\ket{\psi}$).
+The Clifford states are stabilizer states because they are characterized as those states that are stabilized by exactly $2^n$ matrices in $P_n$.
+See Theorem 1 in \cite{AG}.
+For a more detailed approach to stabilizer states and their relation with quantum error correction and fault-tolerant quantum computation, we refer to Chapter 10 in \cite{NC}.